Mindfulness for Panic Attacks

 Real-Life Mindfulness Techniques for Panic Attacks (Step-by-Step)

 When panic hits, you need fast, simple tools.
-For instance, Sarah, a teacher, stopped a panic attack at work using the 5-4-3-2-1 method.
-These mindfulness techniques for panic attacks are your allies, wherever you are.
+For instance, Sarah, a teacher, stopped a panic episode at work using the 5-4-3-2-1 method.
+These mindful tools for panic are allies you can use wherever you are.

 1. 4-7-8 Breathing: Your Panic-Buster

 Your breath is your free, portable panic-buster.
-The 4-7-8 breathing technique, a cornerstone of mindfulness techniques for panic attacks, calms your nervous system quickly.
+The 4-7-8 breathing technique, a commonly used practice within present-moment approaches for panic, may help calm your nervous system.
 For more breathwork for anxiety, check out our beginner’s guide.

 How to Do It: